darobin/20170920-hybrid-collective-intelligence/notes.md

   * Sex (recombination) works better in landscapes with strong epistasis (does this solve the complexity catastrophe?).
   * "Epistasis is symbiosis." (see mitochondria)

+### Complexity Science in a Quantum World (Mile Gu)
+### Causal Asymmetry Quantum World (Mile Gu)

+Causal Modelling.
+Without understanding ever possible past is a potential cause of future events.
+With better understanding we can consider only the past that is useful.

+Find a systematic method to configure a system such that it can predict future states accurately, with minimal entropy.

+If two past events have similar features, we can group different pasts in a single state.
+We can then just store the subset of the past that the states belong to.
+Epsilon machine.

+The memory required is given by the entropy of internal states, which is typically less than the original process.

+  * => Crutchfield proved that Epsilon-machines are the simplest *classical* models (check paper).
+  * Computational Mechanics (still going!)
+  * People found however that such machines were still wasteful
+  * => "Quantum mechanics can reduce the complexity of classical models" Mile Gu

+We have a box with a single coin.
+When shake, there is probability Q that it flips.
+Markovian process.
+Two causal states, for each state of the coin.
+We need 1 bit from the past.
+But if we shake harder, at some point it becomes random.

+The quantum machine improves this.
+At each step we decide to write something down or not in the classical case.
+In Q, we can do both at the same time.
+A classical bit is any physical variable with two states.
+Entropy zero.

+Classical can only move between |0> and |1> on a probability line, but that's unhelpful.
+In qubits we can store further information in the amplitudes. (see pictures) We can store with less entropy.
+Can use a quantum circuit.
+The machine does not know what state it outputs, but when the output is measured the machine collapses to the output.

+  * => "Experimentally modelling stochastic processes with less memory by the use of a quantum processor" (Palsson, Gu, Ho…)
+    - Very interesting
+    - Does this decrease Kolmogorov complexity in random, or various other cases?

+Can a preferred arrow of time emerge from considering observational data?
+One direction can lead to a much simpler model than the reverse.
+Example of a model that is perfectly reversible: just as simple to model both ways.
+No arrow.
+But with a simple modification that introduces asymmetry in the model (the algorithm produces data that is easy to predict in one direction but not the other).
+Time emerges?
+Predictive vs retrodictive complexity in quantum models.
+In quantum models, we can pull off the same type of compression trick as above.
+This can lead to cases in which the optimal classical view is asymmetric, but the optimal quantum view is symmetric.
+Can prove a theorem that regardless of the magnitude of the causal asymmetry, the quantum model is better (in memory terms) that its classical counterpart — even if the latter can run in both direction.
+This leads to divergence in which the classical model may be

+Most stochastic processes look simpler when modelled quantum-mechanically.
+The preferred temporal direction can disappear when looking at issues at the quantum level.

+  * => "Time's Barbed Arrow", Crutchfield
+  * Is is conceivable that there is no time at the quantum level (or at least no oriented time?), but time emerges classically (though entanglement)?
+  * => quantumcomplexity.org